You’re taking too long to patch your software.

-- Dependencies nobody on your team chose, adding supply chain risk nobody is tracking
+- Dependency trees full of libraries nobody on your team chose and nobody is tracking

-I've built pipeline controls and quality gates at Greater Bank, Essential Energy, MLC, AMP, and Pacific National.
+I've built delivery pipelines and operational controls at Greater Bank, Essential Energy, MLC, AMP, and Pacific National.

 At Greater Bank I introduced Software Delivery Fireteams that cut cycle time from 24 to 8 days and increased developer throughput by 400%, while growing the team by 50%.
 At Westpac I led FATCA/CRS compliance remediation across 5,300+ bankers, taking compliance from 0% to 97% in 10 months.